-On January 8, 2019, former Congresswoman and gun violence survivor Gabby Giffords joined House Speaker Nancy Pelosi and Democrats for the introduction of H.R.
-8, a bill to require universal background checks on private gun sales except those between immediate family members.
-On the eighth anniversary of the mass shooting in Tucson in which she was catastrophically injured, Abby urged legislators to “be bold, be courageous.”
+On January 8, former Congresswoman and gun violence survivor Gabby Giffords joined House Speaker Nancy Pelosi and Democrats for the introduction of H.R.
+8, a bill to require universal background checks on all private gun sales except those between immediate family members.

-The background checks bill has been co-sponsored by Democratic Congressman Mike Thompson from California and Republican Congressman Peter King of New York since 2013.
-Joining them to introduce H.R.
-8 in the 116th Congress are Jerry Nadler (D-NY-10), Brian Fitzpatrick (R-PA-1), Sheila Jackson Lee (D-TX-18), Brian Mast (R-FL-18), Robin Kelly (D-IL-2), Fred Upton (R-MI-6), Chris Smith (R-NJ-4), and gun violence survivor Lucy McBath (D-GA-06).
+The primary sponsors of H.R.
+8 are Democratic Congressman Mike Thompson from California and Republican Congressman Peter King of New York.
+Original co-sponsors include Jerry Nadler (D-NY-10), Brian Fitzpatrick (R-PA-1), Sheila Jackson Lee (D-TX-18), Brian Mast (R-FL-18), Robin Kelly (D-IL-2), Fred Upton (R-MI-6), Chris Smith (R-NJ-4), and gun violence survivor Lucy McBath (D-GA-06).

 H.R.
-8 is not perfect—it retains some language meant to appease the gun lobby—but it’s enactment would save many lives by putting a significant obstacle in the way of prohibited purchasers unable to complete a background check through the National Instant Criminal Background Check System (NICS).
-[Unfortunately, some violent Americans can pass NICS checks and will still be able to legally buy guns.]
+8 is not perfect—it retains some language meant to appease the gun lobby, but that language is harmless.
+The bill’s enactment would save lives by putting a significant obstacle in the way of violent Americans unable to complete a background check through the FBI’s instant check system.
+H.R.
+8 is expected to received a vote on the House floor during the week of February 25.

-Please call your U.S. Representative through the U.S. Capitol Hotline at (202) 224-3121 and give him/her the following message, personalized to your liking:
+Please call your U.S. Representative through the U.S. Capitol Hotline at (202) 224-3121 and give him/her one of the following messages, personalized to your liking:

 If you don’t know who your U.S. Representative is, or want a direct-dial number or website, click here: